 If you are stuck on the trail overnight, you will need emergency shelter.
 How much emergency shelter you need to carry with you really depends on where you are hiking and how good your outdoor skills are.

 We keep a space blanket in our packs to use as an emergency shelter.
-A space blanket is basically a foil blanket which will reflect body heat back to you.
+A space blanket is basically a foil blanket that will reflect body heat back to you.
 These are highly effective in conserving body warmth and weigh very little.

 For most day hikers, this is all you need.